emoji-gen/ecode-java/README.md

 The library also works on Android 4.4 (API level 19) or later.

 ## Getting started
 The library is published on jcenter.
+You can check the latest ecode version at [releases page](https://github.com/emoji-gen/ecode-java/releases).

 ```gradle
 repositories {